Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Relaxed Continuous-Time Actor-Critic

+\begin{remark} The warm-up phase of RCTAC is developed to find the initial admissible policy, whose purpose is akin to that of the relaxing initial condition of discrete-time systems \cite{Liu2015Generalized}.
+The difference is that the latter needs to repeatedly select an initial positive value function until the initial admissible policy can be constructed.
+It is proved that under mild restrictions of the activation functions of the value function, given any initial policy, the warm-up phase can converge to an admissible policy by continuously minimizing the square of the Hamiltonian. \end{remark}

+\begin{remark} According to the implementation process \eqref{eq.SPE} and \eqref{eq.SPI} of the proposed RCTAC algorithm, the dynamic $f(x,u)$ can be any analytic function such that $\frac{\partial f(x,u)}{\partial u}$ is available.
+As a result, RCTAC can be applied to any nonlinear system with non-affine and bounded control inputs, unlike \cite{dierks2010admissible,yang2014admissible,lee2013IVI} which are only applicable to systems with affine control inputs due to the requirement for an analytical expression of the control policy using the value function.
+Control constraints can be easily incorporated by using a saturated activation function (such as $\rm tanh(\cdot)$) at the output of the policy network. \end{remark}

-\begin{remark} Since the state $x$ is continuous, it is usually intractable to check the $H(x,\omega,\theta)$ value of every $x \in \Omega$.
-Therefore, in practical applications, we usually use the expected value of $H(x,\omega,\theta)$ to judge whether each termination condition in Algorithm~\ref{alg:DGPI} is satisfied.
-So, the DGPI Algorithm~\ref{alg:DGPI} can also be formulated as Algorithm~\ref{alg:DGPI2}.
-Fig. \ref{fig:framework} shows the frameworks of DPI Algorithm~\ref{alg:DPI} and DGPI Algorithm~\ref{alg:DGPI2}.
+\begin{remark} Since the state $x$ is continuous, it is intractable to check the value of $H(x,\omega,\theta)$ for every $x \in \Omega$.
+Therefore, in practical applications, we usually use the expected value of $H(x,\omega,\theta)$ to judge whether each termination condition in Algorithm~\ref{alg:RCTAC} is satisfied.
+So, the RCTAC algorithm can also be formulated as Algorithm~\ref{alg:RCTAC2}.
+Fig. \ref{fig:framework} shows the frameworks of API Algorithm~\ref{alg:API} and RCTAC Algorithm~\ref{alg:RCTAC2}. \end{remark}